 What is Pulmonary Diffusion Capacity?

-Pulmonary diffusion capacity is defined as the amount of gas that is transferred from the alveoli in the lungs to capillary blood during gas exchange.
+Pulmonary diffusion capacity is the amount of gas transferred from the alveoli in the lungs to capillary blood during gas exchange.

 Once air from the lungs crosses the alveolar-capillary membrane, it is picked up by red blood cells and transported to the tissues of the body.